drts01/presentation--ci-cd-101/slides/001-welcome.md

 ## Learning CI / CD by<br />Building Personal Websites

 <aside class="notes">

 * How many people are familiar with git?
 * How many people know what Travis-CI is?

-* An applied introduction to CI / CD pipelines
+* basic concepts of CI / CD workflow
-* A simple, but hopefully usefully example.
+* got idea from work

 </aside>
 </section>